Unable to keep your horse? Look into Responsible Placement Options.

 Retirement:

-Surrendering your horse to a Rescue or Sanctuary:
+Rehoming your horse through a Rescue or Sanctuary:

 There are many different Rescues and Sanctuaries available to choose from Nationwide, with as many different missions and policies regarding the horses they take in.
 Although the UHC does not endorse one particular facility, it supports the Care Guidelines for Equine Rescue and Retirement Facilities, developed by the American Association of Equine Practitioners (AAEP).
 If you’ve decided to find a Rescue or Sanctuary for your horse, we strongly encourage you to read these guidelines and ensure the facility you’re considering operates by them.
 The AAEP guidelines were intended for rescue and retirement facilities, but any facility that accepts horses should adhere to the basic principles outlined in these guidelines.

-In addition, we have also included a list of important questions you should ask before re-homing or surrendering your horse in order to ensure that your horse is placed with the best-suited organization.
-This list can be found here: https://unitedhorsecoalition.org/24-questions-to-keep-in-mind-if-you-need-to-rehome-your-horse/
+In addition, we have also included an article on a list of important questions you should ask before rehoming your horse.

 Therapeutic Riding Centers: